thegauravthakur/blog/src/content/posts/embrace-the-effects-running-twice-in-react.md

 ## Conclusion

 The React uses Strict mode to identify issues as early as possible during the development process, which involves running the effect twice.
-Instead of finding a workaround to solve these problems we should sit back and see why our logic fails with multiple effect calls.
+Instead of finding a workaround to solve these problems, we should sit back and see why our logic fails with multiple effect calls.
 It will help us to make our components future-proof and ensure that they are edge case free.